ddev/ddev/docs/content/users/details/alternate-uses.md

 Caveats:

-* It's unknown how much traffic a given server and docker setup can sustain, or what the results will be if the traffic is more than the server can handle.
+* It's unknown how much traffic a given server and Docker setup can sustain, or what the results will be if the traffic is more than the server can handle.
 * DDEV does not provide outgoing SMTP mailhandling service, and the development-focused MailHog feature is disabled if you're using `use_hardened_images`.
 You can provide SMTP service a number of ways, but the recommended way is to enable SMTP mailsending in your application and leverage a third-party transactional email service such as SendGrid, Mandrill, or Mailgun.
 This is the best way to make sure your mail actually gets delivered.
 * You may need an external cron trigger for some types of CMS.
 * Debugging Let's Encrypt failures requires viewing the ddev-router logs with `docker logs ddev-router`
 * A malicious attack on a website hosted with `use_hardened_images` will likely not be able to do anything significant to the host, but it can certainly change your code, which is mounted on the host.

-When using `use_hardened_images` docker runs the webimage as an unprivileged user, and the container does not have sudo.
-However, any docker server hosted on the internet is a potential vulnerability.
+When using `use_hardened_images` Docker runs the webimage as an unprivileged user, and the container does not have sudo.
+However, any Docker server hosted on the internet is a potential vulnerability.
 Keep your packages up-to-date.
 Make sure that your firewall does not allow access to ports other than (normally) 22, 80, and 443.

 There are no warranties implied or expressed.